Equestrian statue of Marcus Aurelius: History

-On the night of 29 November 1849, at the inception of the revolutionary Roman Republic, a mass procession set up the red–white–green tricolore (now the flag of Italy, then a new and highly "subversive" flag) in the hands of the mounted Marcus Aurelius.
+On the evening of 2 January 1849, following the inception of the revolutionary Roman Republic, a mass procession set up the red–white–green tricolore (now the flag of Italy, then a new and highly "subversive" flag) in the hands of the mounted Marcus Aurelius.

 In 1979, a bomb attack in the nearby Palazzo Senatorio damaged the marble base of the statue.